-The blend contains only 100% organic fruiting bodies and nothing else, no fillers, starch, grains, or mycelium.
-The mushrooms used in this formula are hot water and dual extracted for optimal bioavailability, absorption, and digestibility.* And best of all, each vegan capsule contains 2,500 mg of dried mushrooms, so you get the support you need with just one capsule per day.*
+The blend contains only organic fruiting bodies and nothing else, no fillers, starch, grains, or mycelium.
+And best of all, each vegan capsule contains 2,500 mg of dried mushrooms, so you get the support you need with just one capsule daily.*

 Whole Body Support Mushrooms & Herbs*

-Gaia Herbs Whole Body Support Mushrooms & Herbs, formerly called Mushrooms + Herbs Reishi + Turmeric, is designed to provide daily support to help people stay active long term.*
+Gaia Herbs Whole Body Support Mushrooms & Herbs is an award-winning formula designed to provide daily support to help people stay active.*

-So, you can use Shiitake mushrooms via Whole Body Support Mushrooms & Herbs with complete peace of mind.
-Simply take one capsule twice a day as a part of your wellness regime.
+Use shiitake mushrooms via Whole Body Support Mushrooms & Herbs twice daily as part of your wellness regime.

-Capsules are easy to take on the go, but you can also easily add Shiitake to your diet with a powder such as Gaia Herbs Everyday Adaptogen™.
+Capsules are great for when you're on the go, but you can also easily add shiitake to your diet with a powder such as Gaia Herbs Everyday Adaptogen™.
 In addition to Shiitake mushrooms, this formula contains Maca, Astragalus, Cordyceps, Rhodiola, Ashwagandha, and Schisandra.

-Between managing work, maintaining a home, and having any sort of social life, it's easy to feel fatigued.
+Between managing work, maintaining a home, and having a social life, it's easy to feel fatigued.
 But this beneficial blend of mushrooms and herbs is a simple way to help you maintain peak performance, as it supports your energy levels and stamina.*